Exclusive Interview: Emma-Jane Taylor - Wellbeing & Motivational Self-Help Expert

 “My dad always said, ‘if something goes wrong in life, don't think you are a failure, just look at doing it again another way’.
 Knowing what I know now, I wish I took more risks.
 So, I take that with me.
 Whatever I do, I take another risk because I can never fail, I can only learn.”

 Hire Emma-Jane Taylor

-To book Emma-Jane Taylor for your next virtual event, webinar or for future bookings, simply get in touch by filling in our online contact form.
+To book Emma-Jane Taylor for your next event, webinar or for future bookings, simply get in touch by filling in our online contact form.
 Alternatively, call one of our booking agents directly on 0207 1010 553 to learn more about our booking services.